 Multiple vascular shadows were observed in the arterial phase, and the enhanced CT value was 60-95 HU in the lag period.
 Compressed and tortuous superior and inferior mesenteric arteries and veins were observed.
 A pancreatic tumor was considered, and pancreatic carcinosarcoma was not excluded (Figure 1).

-Preoperatively, pancreatic carcinosarcoma was suspected and the patient underwent surgery.
-Intra-operatively, the transverse colon, stomach and jejunum were compressed by the huge tumor, which had an irregular shape, an acceptable boundary and a clear boundary with the retroperitoneum suggesting that the tumor was originated from the pancreatic tail.
+Preoperatively, pancreatic carcinosarcoma was suspected, and the patient underwent surgery.
+Intra-operatively, the transverse colon, stomach, and jejunum were compressed by the huge tumor, which had an irregular shape, an acceptable boundary, and a clear boundary with the retroperitoneum, suggesting that the tumor was originated from the pancreatic tail.
 Complete resection of the pancreatic tail was performed.
 A mass with a proximal margin of 1.0 cm of normal pancreatic tissue was removed (Figure 2A).
 The inside of the mass was fish-like in texture and yellow-white.
 The distal pancreatic tissue was normal.
 Morphology inside the tumor showed no normal tissue (Figure 2B).
 Thus, a pancreatic source was considered and not retroperitoneal encapsulated pancreas as suggested by visual observation.

 Postoperative pathology showed well-differentiated adipose tissue.
 Various cell sizes and shapes were observed with different trachychromatic atypia nuclei and a coexisting pancreatic canal (Figures 3A, C).
 Spindle cell hyperplasia was also observed when the coexisting area of undifferentiated liposarcoma and pancreatic canal were examined (Figures 3B, D).
 The pancreatic source was microscopically verified.
-Immunohistochemistry results showed the following: CK (-), vimentin (+), CD34 (+), CD117 (±), SMA (-), S-100 (±), Dog-1 (±), CD68 (+), Desmin (-), My0D1 (focus+), Bcl-2 (+), Beta-catenin (-), and Ki-67 (25%+).
-In order to verify whether the tumor was an undifferentiated liposarcoma, had a pancreatic source, and local infiltration and metastasis were present, MDM2 gene amplification of the mass and adjacent normal retroperitoneal tissue were examined.
-The MDM2 gene amplification of the mass was positive (Figure 4A), while that of adjacent retroperitoneal tissue was negative (Figure 4B).
+Immunohistochemistry results showed the following: CK (-), vimentin (+), CD34 (+), CD117 (±), smooth muscle actin (-), S-100 (±), Dog-1 (±), CD68 (+), Desmin (-), MyoD1 (focus+), Bcl-2 (+), Beta-catenin (-), and Ki-67 (25%+).
+In order to verify whether the tumor was an undifferentiated liposarcoma, had a pancreatic source, and local infiltration and metastasis were present, MDM2 gene amplification of the mass and adjacent normal retroperitoneal tissue was performed.
+MDM2 gene amplification of the mass was positive (Figure 4A), while that of adjacent retroperitoneal tissue was negative (Figure 4B).
 This reconfirmed that the mass was pancreatic in origin and was a dedifferentiated liposarcoma.

 FINAL DIAGNOSIS